Gab404/runner/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.guiet-dupre.com)

-Game with a scrolling camera in which the character must stay, while dodging obstacles.

-Use the `Makefile` to get started.
+Use the `Makefile` to get started on Linux.

 <p align="right">(<a href="#top">back to top</a>)</p>